Hot tub maintenance – Everything you need to know: Key terms and questions answered

 Sanitiser A chemical substance, such as chlorine or bromine, that kills or inactivates harmful microorganisms like bacteria and viruses in hot tub water.

 Total Alkalinity A measure of the water’s ability to resist changes in pH, acting as a buffer.
-Adequate alkalinity helps maintain stable pH levels.
+Adequate alkalinity helps to maintain stable pH levels.

 Some products you might be interested in: